 Should your membership have expired, then the commission from the Genesis product sale will pass up line to the next active Affiliate or Affiliates.

 A member must have an active membership with us to purchase any of the Genesis Product Libraries.

-An Affiliate can download all the products during their membership, thereby having access to what they purchased.
+An Affiliate can download or stream all the products during their membership, thereby having access to what they purchased.

 Exitus Elite will continue to update the Genesis Product Libraries as new products and offers become available.

 Should an Affiliates membership be expired for more than 12 months, they may need to purchase the Genesis Products again.

 The five Genesis Library Product packages are priced as follows: G100 is $100.00, G250 is $250.00, G500 is $500.00, G1000 is $1,000.00 and G2000 is $2,000.00.